 With some positions, a candidate’s grammar will have little importance in their duties.

-If you hire someone who has great grammar, you can assign challenging projects and give them more work.
+If you hire someone with excellent grammar, you can assign more challenging projects and give them additional work.

 Slow communication